tridactyl/tridactyl/readme.md

 ### Committing

 A pre-commit hook is added by `yarn install` that simply runs `yarn test`.
 If you know that your commit doesn't break the tests you can commit with `git commit -n` to ignore the hooks.
-If you're making a PR, travis will check your build anyway.
+If you're making a PR, GitHub will check your build anyway once a maintainer has approved it.

 ### Documentation